AlecWilliams27/Alec-Williams/🍴 Zomato Dashboard – Final Project README.md

 My Zomato dashboard showcased not only data analysis but also business strategy insights, making it valuable for decision-making.

 ✨ This project demonstrates my ability to plan, analyze, visualize, and communicate insights effectively—end-to-end analytics from decomposition to recommendations.
-Do you want me to also add a placeholder link for your Zomato Dashboard (like we did for Airbnb and Shopify), so people can access it directly from the README?